-The BoJ kept interest rates on hold this morning, prompting Yen strength for the time being, but how long can the bank keep rates in negative territory before investors shy away?
+The BoJ kept interest rates on hold this morning, prompting Yen strength for the time being, but how long can the bank keep rates in negative territory?

-Prime Minister Shinzo Abe is set to meet Trump to discuss the US-Japan security alliance.
-Trump has previously suggested that Japan should contribute more to the alliance which could hurt the Japanese economy.
+Prime Minister Shinzo Abe is set to meet President Trump to discuss the US-Japan security alliance.
+Trump has suggested Japan should contribute more.

 With Japan hosting the summer Olympics in 2020, we ask whether hosting such an event is beneficial to a countries economy.

 The Japanese Yen has weakened slightly in the news that a company has bought UK firm Arm.
-Further stimulus may be required for the Japanese economy which has been labelled ‘helicopter money’
+Further stimulus may be required for the Japanese economy.

 The Yen continues to strengthen off the back of the outstanding EU Referendum.
 The BoJ have decided not to intervene with a stronger Yen despite Japan's reliance on exports.